vassa33/alu-machine_learning/diabetes_prediction_system/README.md

-# Diabetes Prediction App
+# Diabetes Detection App

 ## Project Description
-The Diabetes Prediction app is a web application that predicts whether a person has diabetes based on several health features such as pregnancies, glucose level, blood pressure, skin thickness, insulin level, BMI, diabetes pedigree function, and age.
+The Diabetes Detection app is a web application that predicts whether a person has diabetes based on several health features such as pregnancies, glucose level, blood pressure, skin thickness, insulin level, BMI, diabetes pedigree function, and age.
 The app utilizes a machine learning model trained on a dataset containing information about patients, including whether they have diabetes or not.

 ## Data Used
 The data used for training the model is stored in a CSV file named `diabetes.csv`.
 This dataset contains information about 768 patients, including eight features and one target variable indicating whether the patient has diabetes or not.